EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

 4. wordpress install settings:
   * use the subdomain created earlier
   * use a descriptive name for the db (preferrable the same name as the subdomain, but only 7 characters are allowed)
-  * "in directory": remove "wp" from the path so this field is empty *(this is important!)*
+  * *Important:* "in directory": remove "wp" from the path so this field is empty
   * for all email fields: use your own email

   After the install is done don't forget to save login name and password plus all info that came in the email

 ### FTP account creation